 NOTE: If your pain is severe we will refer you to one of our trusted physiotherapists.

-Knee pain is often accompanied by signs and symptoms depending on the underlying cause/problem and include the following:
+Knee pain is often accompanied by signs and symptoms depending on the underlying cause/problem and includes the following:

 Clicking, locking, or grating of the knee,